This page contains affiliate links. Please read our disclosure for more info.

 The Allbirds Tree Runners are a better option for summer wear—Simon wears his year-round.

-After nine months of regular wear, my Mizzles have very little odour.
+After over a year of regular wear, my Mizzles have very little odour.
 I do mostly wear them with socks, though, which may help.

 They did get a little smelly at one point, but washing them took care of it.
 You can also just wash the insoles (which are replaceable).